 India: Vish Puri

-As I followed private investigator Vish Puri and his team through the streets of Jaipur in Tarquin Hall’s The Case of the Missing Servant (reviewed at Vish Puri is either India’s #1 private investigator or #2), it suddenly occurred to me that a fair amount of what I’ve learned about life and culture in other countries has come from my reading of detective fiction.
+As I followed private investigator Vish Puri and his team through the streets of Jaipur in Tarquin Hall‘s The Case of the Missing Servant (reviewed at Indian private eye Vish Puri is the best, he thinks, it suddenly occurred to me that a fair amount of what I’ve learned about life and culture in other countries has come from my reading of detective fiction.
 And, given the depth of research conducted by so many of my favorite crime writers, I suspect this isn’t such a bad way to learn about the world around me.

 India: Perveen Mistry